 Today most of our ride is along the Lyell Highway, through some conservation areas that are worth a few stops, don’t hesitate to take pictures when you have the opportunity.

 We will arrive at Queenstown, a small town long tied to mining.
 Life here seems that hasn’t changed much since the early 1900s.

-Our final kilometers through the Cradle Mountain NP are stunning, great way to end today’s ride.
+Our final kilometres through the Cradle Mountain NP are stunning, a great way to end today’s ride.

 Today we are moving from the West side of Tasmania to Launceston.

 It is our longest day with interesting sections like the climb out Cethana are reaches Liena after a nice descend.

 We will continue our ride to Deloraine and reach Launceston on mostly flatter roads.
 Launceston is a city by the Tamar River and with some interesting Victorian buildings, a good change after our last days in wilder parts of Tasmania.

 A fantastic route today! great riding to Derby, a small town that has become a mecca for mountain bikers.
 There are also a couple of great bike cafes to stop by.

 We keep our ride and our next stop will be at the top of Weldborough pass, from there is a very scenic ride to St.Helens, a quiet seaside town.

 We leave St.Helens following the coastal road, but of course, on due time we will turn right and continue our ride via St.Marys and Elephant passes.